Lightweight RGB-T Tracking with Mobile Vision Transformers: Introduction

 \section{Introduction}

-Object tracking aims to locate an arbitrary object throughout a video sequence, given only its initial location.
-Tracking methods use either a single-modal input, that is, features extracted from an RGB video signal, or a multimodal input, which combines RGB information with sources such as thermal infrared, depth, event-based data, or language.
-While single-modal methods have achieved impressive results, they tend to degrade under challenging conditions such as low illumination, adverse weather, and occlusion.
-To address these limitations, RGB-T tracking, which fuses RGB and thermal modalities, has gained significant traction due to the complementary strengths of visible and thermal imaging.
+Object tracking aims to localize a target across video from an initial box.
+Trackers operate either on RGB alone or fuse RGB with additional modalities (thermal infrared, depth, events, language).
+RGB-only methods degrade under low illumination, adverse weather, and occlusion, motivating multimodal tracking that leverages complementary cues to overcome these challenges.

-The majority of state-of-the-art multimodal trackers rely on vision transformer (ViT)~\cite{vit} based backbones as primary feature extractors.
-While powerful, these architectures considerably increase the model size and computational burden, limiting their practicality for real-time applications and resource-constrained devices where fast inference and compact models are essential.
-For example, the state-of-the-art multimodal tracker SUTrack~\cite{sutrack} (SUTrack-L384 variant) has 247 million parameters and only 12 frames per second (FPS) speed.

-To address this efficiency issue, we propose a lightweight RGB-T tracker designed to maximize accuracy at an optimal computational complexity.
-Unlike state-of-the-art multimodal trackers, which rely on heavy backbones, our RGB-T tracker employs MobileViTv2~\cite{mobilevitv2} as a lightweight yet robust backbone, marking the first adoption of MobileViTv2 for multimodal tracking.
-Our backbone follows a hybrid CNN-transformer design, leveraging local feature extraction and global attention for both efficiency and expressiveness.
-In addition, we introduce a progressive interaction design that jointly models template and search features through separable attention and performs cross-modal fusion at deeper semantic layers.
-This unified intra-modal and inter-modal modeling strategy leads to extremely low parameter counts, high GPU inference speed, and competitive accuracy.
+State-of-the-art multimodal trackers commonly adopt Vision Transformers (ViT)~\cite{vit}, achieving strong accuracy but incurring high computational cost that hinders real-time use.
+For example, SUTrack~\cite{sutrack}, which adopts a hierarchical transformer~\cite{hivit} backbone, remains heavyweight (L384 has $\sim$247M params, $\sim$12 FPS).
+We address efficiency by proposing a lightweight RGB–T tracker built on MobileViTv2~\cite{mobilevitv2}.
+The backbone combines local CNN processing with global attention, and we employ a progressive fusion scheme: separable mixed-attention performs template–search reasoning within each modality, followed by cross-modal fusion at deeper semantic layers.
+We adapt SMAT’s separable mixed attention\cite{smat}, which is derived from MobileViTv2’s separable self-attention~\cite{mobilevitv2}, and apply it from RGB-only to RGB–T, enabling compact intra- and inter-modal interactions.

-Our contributions are summarized as follows: \begin{itemize} \item We propose the first RGB-T tracker based on MobileViTv2, marking the first application of this lightweight vision transformer for multimodal tracking. \item We design a progressive cross-modal fusion strategy that jointly models intra-modal and inter-modal interactions without introducing extra fusion blocks in the backbone. \item Our architectural choice, combined with MobileViTv2, results in extremely low parameter count (only 4 millions), competitive accuracy, and fastest GPU inference speed of 122 frames per second compared to related efficient multimodal trackers. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item First RGB–T tracker built on MobileViTv2 for multimodal tracking. \item Progressive fusion that couples intra-modal reasoning with late inter-modal interaction without extra backbone fusion blocks. \item Model has $<4$M parameters and achieves inference speeds of 122 FPS on the GPU and 25.7 FPS on the CPU, with competitive accuracy compared to efficient multimodal state-of-the-art trackers. \end{itemize}